 Step One: Prepare.
 You’ll be doing this program for 4 – 8 weeks, so take some time to mentally prepare and to gather everything you need.
 How do you know how long to do the protocol?
 If your symptoms are mild, 4- 6 weeks is good.
 If you’ve been battling chronic candida for a long time, 8 weeks.
 Do not take the herbs longer than 8 weeks.
 After 8 weeks, you need a break before starting more herbs.

 Step Two: Diet & supplements.
 The diet is tricky in that there are a million suggestions on what is best.
 You’ll typically see to avoid sugar, gluten, and yeast (like in bread).
 Many of the diets are extremely restrictive.
-I even recommend a fairly restrictive version in my other candida post.
+No, you do not need to exclude every starch like carrots and every single piece of fruit.
+I recommend a gut healing diet that excludes processed foods and polysaccharide starches.
+You can read more about my recommended candida diet in this post.
 Make sure you download my protocol below.

 What to eat